Frobeniusnorm/adt-interpreter/README.md

 ## TODOs
  - ~~if - cases as braces~~ (will be included in new release soon)
- - Type Overloading inside adts
+ - Operation Overloading inside adts
  - Generic Types
  - More tests
  - Help command